 What is Bartonellosis?

-Bartonella is classified as zoonotic bacterial infection.
-It causes a Small Vessel Inflammatory Disease and Connective Tissue Disorder that can affect multiple organ systems; it has a propensity for endothelial lining and collagen, respectively.
+Classified as zoonotic bacterial infection, Bartonellosis causes a Small Vessel Inflammatory Disease and Connective Tissue Disorder that can affect multiple organ systems; it has a propensity for endothelial lining and collagen, respectively.

 There is no set standard of care or specific protocol for battling Bartonellosis.
-It is very individualized to the host factors, presence of co-infections and severity of pathology present.
+It is very individualized to the host factors, presence of co-infections, underlying conditions and severity of pathology present.
 We are doing a modified protocol combining Buhner and Dr. Mozayeni's recommendations for Neurobartonellosis (both herbal and synthetic antibiotic approach).
 This is rifamycin-based, and combines eastern and western medicine.

 Phase 1: Bactrim (Some research has shown sulfa drugs do a good job at getting the endothelial phase of bartonella but also cross cover for co-infections like Lyme)